byt3n33dl3/BloodHoundCE/README.md

 with the saved `docker-compose.yml` file and run `docker compose pull && docker compose up`.

+>- Locate

->- Locate the randomly generated password in the terminal output of Docker Compose.
+The randomly generated password in the terminal output of Docker Compose.

 >- In a browser